ChannalKishor/Infrastructure-as-a-Service-Azure-/README.md

-# Infrastructure as code using Terraform
+# Infrastructure as a Service on Azure

 Follow below steps in order to use the Terraform template to create a scalable cloud application stack on Azure